magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 (docu-direct-interface)=
 ## Direct interface

 Users can bypass the object oriented functionality of Magpylib and instead compute the field for n given parameter sets.
-This is achieved by providing the following inputs to the top level functions `getB` and `getH`,
+This is done by providing the following inputs to the top level functions `getB` and `getH`,

-1. `sources`: a string denoting the source type
+1. `sources`: a string denoting the source type.
+Allowed values are the Magpylib source class names, see {ref}`docu-classes`.
-2. `observers`: array_like of shape (3,) or (n,3) giving the observer positions
+2. `observers`: array-like of shape (3,) or (n,3) giving the observer positions.
-3. `kwargs`: a dictionary with inputs of shape (x,) or (n,x)
+3. `kwargs`: a dictionary with inputs of shape (x,) or (n,x).
+Must include all mandatory class-specific inputs.
+By default, `position=(0,0,0)` and `orientation=None`(=unit rotation).

-The allowed values for `sources` are similar to the Magpylib source class names, e.g. `"Cuboid"`, see {ref}`docu-classes`.
-The `kwargs` must include all mandatory class-specific inputs.
 All "scalar" inputs of shape (x,) are automatically tiled up to shape (n,x) to create a set of n computation instances.
 The field is returned in the shape (n,3).
+The following code demonstrates the direct interface.

 ::::{grid}
 :gutter: 5